-Answer: There is a good chance that dogs who bark at strangers are doing so because they are protecting their territory.
-This form of barking is caused by your dog’s dread of strangers and its perception that they could be a threat.
+There is a good chance that dogs who bark at strangers are doing so because they are protecting their territory.
+This barking is caused by your dog’s dread of strangers and the perception that they could be a threat.

 Hopefully, you found the answer to your question: why does my dog howl at sirens.

-If you still have any questions left please contact a dog expert, he might help you.
+If you still have questions, please get in touch with a dog expert; he might help you.